Categories: geek » emacs

 (defvar my-whisper-url-format "http://%s:%d/transcribe")

-(defun whisper--transcribe-via-local-server ()
+(defun my-whisper--transcribe-via-local-server ()

 "Transcribe audio using the local whisper server."